 We send a monthly e-newsletter, and can update you when alumni events are happening in your area.
 Sign up below to stay connected!

-The Magazine of Mars Hill University is the latest iteration of MHU’s publication for alumni and friends of the institution.
+Mars Hill: The Magazine of Mars Hill University is the latest iteration of MHU’s publication for alumni and friends of the institution.
 It builds on the legacy set forth by the Mars Hill Quarterly, Emphasis, and From These Stones, with a focus on informing those with direct connections to Mars Hill, as well as the general public, about the exciting things happening on campus and with our alumni around the world.

 Now you can look back through past editions of the Laurel, Mars Hill University’s yearbook, online.
 Thanks to the North Carolina Digital Heritage Center, the 1917 Laurel and all editions from 1927 to 2016 are available to browse online.

-Digital copies of the Hilltop are also available through the North Carolina Digital Heritage Center.
+Digital copies of the Hilltop also are available through the North Carolina Digital Heritage Center.